influxdata/kapacitor/README.md

 ```
 stream
+  .from("cpu_idle")
+  .where("cpu = cpu-total")
   .window()
   .period(10s)
   .every(5s)
   .map(influxql.mean, "value")
-  .filter("value", "<", 30)
+  .where("value < 30")
   .alert()
   .email("oncall@example.com");
 ```

 This script maintains a window of data for 10s and emits the current window every 5s.
 Then the average is calculated for each emitted window.
-Finally all values less than `30` pass through the filter and make it to the alert node, which triggers the alert by sending an email.
+Finally all values less than `30` pass through the where condition and make it to the alert node, which triggers the alert by sending an email.

 The DAG that is constructed from the script looks like this: